juhariis/ess/EuropeanSocialSurvey.md

     ## [1] "Majority vote decision: 2 clusters"

+Visual identification is always somewhat vague.
+Fortunately there is an algorithm that can do it independently - even if one can always havwe a debate on whether the selection the algorithm made was right.
+This looks good enough for this purpose - at least for now.

 ### Visualize groups in PCA space

 Annoyingly, the two plots do not use the same colours for clusters.